-Your incision will be covered with a bandage (dressing) for the first few days after surgery.
-Your doctor, physician assistant, or nurse practitioner will remove the drain tube (if you have one) from your incision and may change the bandage.
+You may have a wound drain that will be removed before you go home.
+Your incision will be covered with a bandage (dressing) for the first few days to a week after surgery.
 Before you leave the hospital, we will give you instruction for wound care at home.